apache/druid/docs/development/extensions-core/mysql.md

 ## Setting up MySQL

-To avoid issues with upgrades that require scehma changes to a large metadata table, chose a MySQL version that supports instant ADD COLUMN semantics.
+To avoid issues with upgrades that require schema changes to a large metadata table, chose a MySQL version that supports instant ADD COLUMN semantics.
 For example, MySQL 8.

 1. Install MySQL